 Students must be Canadian citizens residing in a province that issues Canada Student Loans, and be taking between 20% and 59% (less than nine credit hours per semester) of a full course load, or be enrolled as part-time graduate students.

-Further information on part-time loans and grants is available from UNBC Awards and Financial Aid.
+Further information on part-time loans and grants is available from Awards and Financial Aid.

 UNBC is listed as an eligible school under the Paras Foundation; an organization that provides financial assistance to international students.
-Information regarding eligibility may be obtained from Paras Education Services.
+Information regarding eligibility may be obtained from the Paras Education Services website.

 U.S. citizens who plan to attend UNBC may be eligible for financial assistance under the Federal Stafford Direct Loan program.
-Applications may be submitted via the Free Application for Student Aid (FAFSA).
-U.S. students are advised to contact UNBC Awards and Financial Aid at least three weeks prior to the start of classes for further instructions on how to receive their student loan funding.
+Applications may be submitted on the Federal Student Aid website.
+U.S. students are advised to contact the UNBC Awards and Financial Aid office at least three weeks prior to the start of classes for further instructions on how to receive their student loan funding.
 Failure to do so may result in a delay of the receipt of such funds.

 Assistance for students with permanent disabilities

-As part of the Canada and Provincial Student Loans Program, assistance options are available for full-time or part-time students with permanent disabilities: Canadian and provincial student loan assistance, grants, and Canada study.
+As part of the Canada and Provincial Student Loans Program, assistance options are available for full-time or part-time students with permanent disabilities: Canada and Provincial Student Loan Assistance and Canada Study Grants.

 Relaxed eligibility criteria for Canada Student Loan Assistance are designed to encourage full-time or part-time students with permanent disabilities to participate in post-secondary education.
 For example, a full-time student with a permanent disability may be eligible for full-time loan assistance if he or she is enrolled in a minimum 40% or six credit hours of a full program of study, if he or she is enrolled as a part-time graduate student.
 To be eligible for federal grants, students must first apply for loan funding to cover their direct educational costs.

 Canada study grants for students with disabilities

 Federal Canada Study Grants are designed to assist students with disabilities with exceptional education-related costs associated with certain permanent disabilities.
 The grants are to be used for the purchase of goods and services which will help the students to access post-secondary education.
-Technical aids, computer technology, and tutors are examples of eligible goods and services; tuition and books will not be funded under this program.
+Technical aids, computer technology, restorative devices, and vehicle modification are examples of eligible goods and services; tuition and books will not be funded under this program.

 Students must complete a separate application form if they wish to be considered for a Canada Study Grant.
-For more information on Canada Study Grants for Students with Disabilities, or for more information on how to apply for a Canada Study Grant for Students with Disabilities, please contact the Access Resource Centre.
+For more information on Canada Study Grants for Students with Disabilities, or for more information on how to apply for a Canada Study Grant for Students with Disabilities, please contact the UNBC Access Resource Centre.

 Additional information and application forms

-Additional information and application forms for federal and provincial student assistance programs as described above are available from the UNBC Awards and Financial Aid Office, or from any other post-secondary institution in BC, or by contacting the Ministry of Advanced Education toll-free at 1-800-561-1818.
+Additional information and application forms for federal and provincial student assistance programs as described above are available from Awards and Financial Aid, or from any other post-secondary institution in BC, or by contacting the Ministry of Advanced Education toll-free at 1-800-561-1818.
 Information can also be obtained by accessing the Ministry's web site at StudentAid BC.